 - Insert the floss gently between your teeth.

 - Once the floss is on the gumline, form a C shape that curves around one tooth.
 Then move the floss gently in a back and forth and up and down motion.
-Use a new section of floss and repeat on the other sides of the rest of the teeth.
+Use a new section of floss and repeat on the rest of the teeth.

-Toothbrushing alone doesn't clean the mouth sufficiently but combining it with flossing will help prevent dental issues and maintain a healthy and beautiful smile.
-Remember to visit your dentist regularly for early detection and treatment of dental issues.
+Toothbrushing alone doesn't clean the mouth sufficiently, but combining it with flossing will help prevent dental issues and maintain a healthy and beautiful smile.
+Remember to visit your dentist regularly for the early detection and treatment of dental issues.